smathot/eeg_eyetracking_parser/readme.md

 ### Trigger codes

-Triggers are sent to indicate the start of a trial and the onset of a relevant event.
-This information is sent both to the EEG acquisition software, and to the eye tracker.
-Condition information and other variables are only sent to the eye tracker, and later merged as metadata with the EEG recording.

 The start of each trial is indicated by a counter that starts at 128 for the first trial, and wraps around after 255, such that trial 129 is indicated again by 128.
 This trigger does not need to be sent to the eye tracker, which uses its own `start_trial` message.
+A temporal offset between the `start_trial` message of the eye tracker and the start-trial trigger of the EEG is ok, and will be compensated for during parsing.

 ```python
 EE.PulseLines(128 + trialid % 128, 10)
 ```

-The onset of each epoch is indicated by a counter that starts at 1.
-Say that the target presentation is the second epoch of the trial, then this would look as in the example below.
-This trigger needs to be sent to both the EEG and the eye tracker at the exact same moment.
+The onset of each epoch is indicated by a counter that starts at 1 for the first epoch, and then increases for subsequent epochs.
+In other words, if the target presentation is the second epoch of the trial, then this would correspond to trigger 2 as in the example below.
+This trigger needs to be sent to both the EEG and the eye tracker at the exact same moment (a temporal offset is *not* ok).

 ```python
 target_trigger = 2
 eyetracker.log(f'start_phase {target_trigger}')
 EE.PulseLines(target_trigger, 10)
 ```

+Triggers should only be used for temporal information.
+Conditions are only logged in the eye-tracking data.

 ## License